ajrosen/icalPal/README.md

 Lawton](https://github.com/jimlawton) that it even compiles anymore.

-Instead of trying to understand and extend the existing code, I chose to start anew using my language of choice: Ruby.
-Using Ruby meant there is *much* less code; less than 2,000 lines vs. 7,000.
+Instead of trying to understand and extend the existing code, I chose to start anew using my language of choice:
+[Ruby](https://www.ruby-lang.org).
+Using Ruby meant there is *much* less code; a little over 2,000 lines vs. 7,000.
 It also means icalPal is multi-platform.

 I won't pretend to understand **why** you would want to run this on Linux or Windows.
 But since icalPal is written in Ruby and gets its